 Now imagine you have short-coated and long-coated breeds and you begin to see the scope for spending out big just to get the right tools for the job with FURminator.

-In short, if you have one dog, great you need one tool and for an extra couple of dollars then a FURminator is a furbulous choice.
+In short, if you have one dog, great you need one tool and for an extra couple of dollars then a FURminator is a fabulous choice.

-However, if you have a proper pack of animals of differing sizes and coat lengths, then the SleekEZ is your one shop answer.
+However, if you have a proper pack of animals of different sizes and coat lengths, then the SleekEZ is your one-stop answer.